Payroll compliance frameworks: components & best practices

 Developing a compliance calendar is creating a centralized schedule that tracks and organizes all important regulatory deadlines and obligations for a business, including critical regulations, permits, accreditations and reporting obligations.

-Companies follow tax filings and labor regulations timely by developing a compliance calendar, and also avoid costly penalties and legal risks.
-The Compliance Calendar contains important payroll filing dates and information every payroll professional needs to know during the current calendar year such as filing dates for Forms W-2 and 941, and when to distribute Forms W-2, 1095-C, and 1099-MISC.
+A compliance calendar helps companies file taxes and follow labor regulations on time, avoiding costly penalties and legal risks.
+It contains important payroll filing dates every payroll professional needs to know during the current calendar year, such as filing dates for Forms W-2 and 941, and when to distribute Forms W-2, 1095-C, and 1099-MISC.

 Standardizing payroll processes

-Standardizing payroll processes involves making uniform procedures and formats to maintain consistency in data management and ensure compliance across all payroll operations.
+Standardizing payroll processes involves making uniform procedures and formats to maintain consistency in data management and keep compliance across all payroll operations.

-Standardizing the processes across locations simplifies the task of overseeing the entire operation.
-Company minimizes the potential for human error by resting a set of standard procedures and protocols.
-The payroll process becomes smooth for both employees and accounting teams by establishing pay rates and deductions.
-It verifies that everyone in the company is paid accurately and on time.
+Standardizing processes across locations makes overseeing the entire operation simpler.
+A set of standard procedures and protocols cuts the potential for human error.
+Establishing consistent pay rates and deductions keeps the payroll process smooth for both employees and accounting teams, and confirms that everyone in the company is paid accurately and on time.

 What challenges come with payroll compliance?